Find a Village Way of Life in Central London

 This isn’t just a list of names and numbers.
 Every agent has a filtered network of some of the most in-demand professionals across property, lifestyle and relocation which we can call in on behalf of our clients.
 Each connection is earned thanks to years of experience and mutual respect.
 Many of our advisors have not only operated professionally in their regions for decades, but live there too.
 Deeply embedded in the local communities, they can open doors for clients that would otherwise be innaccesible.

-We’ve brought in leading viticulturalists to help advise a client on the perfect aspect for growing grapes on their land, recommended sound engineers to advise on mitigating the impact of a local road and introduced specialist developers to clients wanting to build a state-of-the-art recording studio at their home.
+We’ve brought in leading viticulturists to help advise a client on the perfect aspect for growing grapes on their land, recommended sound engineers to advise on mitigating the impact of a local road and introduced specialist developers to clients wanting to build a state-of-the-art recording studio at their home.
 We’ve known exactly who to call to successfully move a footpath running across the front of a property – a notoriously difficult task – or which specialist to contact when one of Europe’s most important bat colonies is discovered on a property.

 For our clients – who may be relocating from overseas, buying a pied-à-terre in a new area, transitioning to the countryside for the first time, or upgrading to a substantially different property – these introductions are invaluable.